Emile Ratelband: Controversy

-Ratelband has attracted controversy with multiple of his public statements.
+Ratelband has attracted controversy with several of his public statements.

-Ratelband has been criticised for making several statements sympathetic to Osama Bin Laden.
+Ratelband has been criticised for making several statements sympathetic to Osama bin Laden.
 During a 2005 interview, Ratelband described Bin Laden as "an enlightened thinker", stating that the September 11 attacks were a part of Bin Laden's "divine plan".
 In 2011, Ratelband described Bin Laden as "a freedom fighter with clear principles".
 Ratelband also expressed his approval of Bin Laden's philosophy.

 In 2009, Ratelband was accused of homophobia after describing homosexuality as "an illness" and gay people as "abnormal".

 In 2020, Ratelband referred to politician Lodewijk Asscher, who is Jewish, as "that Jewish boy with the untrustworthy eyes".
 This statement was condemned as antisemitic by the CIDI.

 In September 2022, Ratelband spoke out in support of the TV-program Ongehoord Nieuws after it aired a segment in which random videos were shown of people of color beating white people, which the hosts of the program framed as "the less known side of racism" and "something that is happening on a large scale".
 In the segment, an ethnic slur against black people is used multiple times.
-After the segment had been widely comdemned, Ratelband defended the segment, stating that "blacks are more aggressive than white people" and that "we should punish them in the same way as their counterparts in Africa would".
+After the segment had been widely condemned, Ratelband defended the segment, stating that "blacks are more aggressive than white people" and that "we should punish them in the same way as their counterparts in Africa would".